 The New Deal and spending for World War II shifted the economy from a pure free market to a mixed economy.
 It depended much more on government spending for its success.
 The timeline of the Great Depression shows this was a gradual, though necessary, process.

 As a result, people voted for Franklin Roosevelt.
-He promised that government spending would end the Depression.
+His Keynesian economics promised that government spending would end the Depression.
 The New Deal worked.
-In 1934, the economy grew 10.8 percent in 1934 and unemployment started to decline.
+In 1934, the economy grew 10.8 percent in 1934 and unemployment declined.

 But FDR became concerned about adding to the $5 trillion U.S. debt.
 He cut back government spending in 1938, and the Depression resumed.
 No one wants to make that mistake again.
 Politicians rely instead on deficit spending, tax cuts and other forms of expansionary fiscal policy.
 That's created a dangerously high U.S. debt.